Because Firefly III stores personal financial information it's important to know how Firefly III is secured, and how it's not.

 Otherwise, Firefly III contacts no outside servers and will not download JS libraries or fonts.
 Headers added to each page will prevent Firefly III from running outside scripts.

-Firefly III stores encrypted versions of all uploaded attachments in the
+Firefly III stores all uploaded attachments unencrypted in the

 A public/private keypair is generated to be used for the signing of API keys (Personal Access Tokens and OAuth Clients).
 This keypair is stored under